-The middle class is shrinking, but that is because people are getting richer
+The middle class is shrinking because people are getting richer

-We keep hearing from politicians that “the middle class is shrinking.”
-This is all in an effort to push for redistributive policies that take income from the very wealthy.
-According to these politicians, the size of the middle class is shrinking because the middle class is saddled with taxes that high-income earners or corporations tend to escape.
-Additionally, they contend that the middle class has not been able to share in the benefits of economic growth that tend to accrue to the very wealthy.
+In an effort to push for policies that will redistribute wealth from the wealthy, politicians keep saying that the middle class is shrinking.
+According to these politicians, the middle class is saddled with taxes that high-income earners or corporations tend to escape.
+Politicians also claim that the middle class has not been able to share in the benefits of economic growth as those have mostly accrued to the very wealthy.
+Ergo, people in the middle class have been getting poorer, leading to the middle class’s shrinking size.

-Generally, we have seen the share of people in the upper income grow while the share of people in the low levels of income has declined.
+Generally, the share of people in the top-income category has grown while the percentage of people with low incomes has declined.

 According to the most recent data from the U.S. Census Bureau, in 2018, over 30 percent of U.S. households earned over $100,000 (i.e., the upper class).
 Fewer than 30 percent of households earned between $50,000 and $100,000 (i.e., the middle class).
 The share of U.S. households making at least $100,000 has more than tripled since 1967, when just 9 percent of all U.S. households earned that much (all figures are adjusted for inflation).